Specialties

 Relationship Issues

-Whether you are coming to therapy with your partner or individually, we can work on improving skills for success in your relationships.
+Whether you are coming to therapy with your partner(s) or individually, we can work on improving skills for success in your relationships.
 Typically individuals may be struggling with boundary setting, communicating needs, or making decisions around whether to continue their relationships.
 I have experience working with individuals who may also be practicing ethical non-monogamy or other forms of nontraditional relationship structures.
 I am also happy to support those navigating family estrangement or processing other difficulties related to their family of origin.
+We are social beings so relationship health can have a big impact on our overall mental health.

 • Colorful Lego figures arranged in a row next to a set of color swatches.